 IndyCar prize money varies by race, and the prize money is split between the driver and the team.
-While some races will pay tens of thousands of dollars, big ones like the Indy500 have prize funds of more than $10 million.
+While some races may pay winners around $30,000, big ones like the Indy 500 have prize funds of more than $10 million.
 However, information on specific prize pots is usually hard to find.

 With that said, there is still information out there from past years that allows us to make rough estimates of the various amounts of money one could expect to win racing in IndyCar.
 Below, we go into the details of prize money for drivers, teams and for winning championships as well.

 IndyCar Prize Money For Individual Races